Topological aspects of the NS5-brane: The new class and its effect on the partition function

 \item We will not construct the partition function of the NS5-brane, but rather provide some topological constructions and consistency constraints involved.
 The partition function can be defined either intrinsically or extrinsically, as in the case of the M5-brane (see \cite{DFM}).
 The first description uses fields that are intrinsic to the brane worlvolume without reference (necessarily) to space-time, while the extrinsic description relies crucially on the embedding in spacetime, both for the topology of the configuration as well as for the corresponding fields.
 Each of the two descriptions will involve a cohomology class, whose vanishing is a condition for the partition function to be well-defined.
 The two descriptions are related in the sense that the two classes are explicitly related: The class corresponding to the intrinsic description can be recovered by an integration over the transverse space of the class corresponding to the extrinsic description.
 This is done explicitly for the case of the M5-brane in \cite{DFM}, and what we do here is provide the analog for the NS5-brane.

 \end{enumerate}

-The right hand side of the equation of motion \eqref{EOM} will lead to the class associated to the NS5-brane. \footnote{This is a strategy similar to the one employed for the M5-brane in \cite{DFM}.} We set $F_0=0$ and we define the new class corresponding to the right hand side by passing to de Rham cohomology \( \Pi := \left[ F_2 \wedge F_6 -\tfrac{1}{2} F_4 \wedge F_4 + I_8\right]_{\rm dR}\;. \) This is indeed a cohomology class as the following simple calculation shows
+The right hand side of the equation of motion \eqref{EOM} will lead to the class associated to the NS5-brane. \footnote{This is a strategy similar to the one employed for the M5-brane in \cite{DFM}.} We set the cosmological constant to zero, $F_0=0$, and we define the new class corresponding to the right hand side by passing to de Rham cohomology \( \Pi := \left[ F_2 \wedge F_6 -\tfrac{1}{2} F_4 \wedge F_4 + I_8\right]_{\rm dR}\;. \) This is indeed a cohomology class as the following simple calculation shows

-where we have combined the two terms in brackets combine to cancel the first term.
+where we have combined the two terms in brackets to cancel the first term.

-We now explore properties of this class and their effect on corresponding properties of the NS5-brane partition function.
+We now explore properties of this class and their effect on setting up the NS5-brane partition function.